grid-line

 In fact, a survey showed that 63% of Americans don't see their personal financial situations improving in 2024.

-However, there are hints in other areas that at least some people are now going through a sea change regarding how they think about money.
+However, there are hints in other areas that at least some people are now experiencing a sea change in their attitudes toward money.

-More people are budgeting, retirement savings are growing, and Americans have hope for their financial future, despite whatever setbacks they’ve experienced.
+More people are budgeting, retirement savings are growing, and Americans have hope for their financial future despite their setbacks.

-It’s fitting then that so many startups focused on banking, investing, financial planning, and budgeting are ponying up to take a bite of the global financial tech market, which is slated to hit $324B by 2026.
+It’s fitting that so many startups focused on banking, investing, financial planning, and budgeting are ponying up to enter the global financial tech market, which is slated to hit $1.5T by 2030.

 We’ve rounded up 20 of the most intriguing companies in this space below.